MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Refer the instructions to create a ServiceNow account here: [Create a user in ServiceNow](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/users-and-groups/task/t_CreateAUser.html).

-The following table provides guidance on how to fill out the ServiceNow user account registration
+The following table provides guidance on how to fill out the ServiceNow user account registration.

 Field | Recommended Value
 --- | ---